 Registration includes completing the application providing all transporters' names, driver's license numbers, vehicle license plate numbers, and destination of where they are transporting the grease.
 There is a registration fee of $100 plus an enforcement fee of $300 per vehicle, up to a maximum of $3000 per year.
 Registration expires on Dec.
 31 each year.

 Transporting inedible kitchen grease without a registration, knowingly purchasing grease from an unregistered transporter, and knowingly purchasing stolen grease are crimes that could lead to fines, imprisonment, or both.

 The premium you pay for an Inedible Kitchen Grease Transporter surety bond depends on the bond amount, and the transporter's business and personal financials.
+Our rates start at 1% of the bond amount with good credit.
 Contact the Surety Bond Specialists at SuretyGroup.com for a free quote that fits your specific needs.

 California began their Inedible Kitchen Grease Program in 1995, due to widespread theft of kitchen grease.
 The program is funded by fees from renderers, collection centers and transporters.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, buy from us.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.

 For a downloadable application